-If you suspect that you may be insolvent, you might be considering entering into an IVA or even petitioning for your own bankruptcy.
+If you suspect that you may be insolvent* (unable to pay your debts), you might be thinking about doing an IVA or going bankrupt.
 Certainly if you have been defaulting on repayments of unsecured loans and if you have only been able to make minimum payments on your credit cards or store cards, there is a good chance that you are indeed insolvent.

-If you do engage in this type of fraudulent behaviour and then offer proposals for an IVA to your creditors, they may well reject your proposal and if you were to petition for bankruptcy, the trustee in bankruptcy could seek to extend your bankruptcy term for up to fifteen years rather than the one year for most bankruptcies nowadays.
+If you do engage in this type of fraudulent behaviour and then offer proposals for an IVA to your creditors, they may well reject your proposal and if you were to petition for bankruptcy, the trustee in bankruptcy could seek to extend your bankruptcy term for up to fifteen years rather than the one year for most bankruptcies.

 If you consult with any reputable Insolvency Practitioner or IP and they determine that you are insolvent, they will advise you to stop availing of credit immediately.
 That means that you stop using your overdraft and all your credit cards and store cards right away.